Centennial Spousal Support Attorney

 Dial (303) 558-5222 now or contact us online to schedule your initial consultation with Wright Family Law.

+In CO, if one spouse earns signifigantly less than the other at the time of divorce, the judge may order spousal support be paid.
+There are several types of alim,ony in Colorado, and the judge will determine which type best suits your circumstances.
 Colorado law does not guarantee spousal support.
-However, each marriage and divorce is different.
 Alimony for someone who was only married for a few years and someone who’d been married for decades and could no longer work will be different.

 - Rehabilitative: This kind of support is given a limited time frame in which the recipient is expected to figure out how to take care of themselves and their children, if any.
 Like other forms of spousal support, the amount will take into account how much money the recipient has learned to live with.